 “It has been my experience that nearly 75% of the individuals that purchase Long-Term Care Insurance are pre-disposed to long-term care due to family history.”George Mellendorf, President of LTC Solutions

-Mellendorf explained that when an adult son or daughter sees how aging has impacted their parent’s health and the impact on savings they want to make sure they don’t go through the same issues as they get older.
+Mellendorf explains that when an adult son or daughter sees how aging has impacted their parent’s health and the impact paying for care services has on savings, they want to make sure they don't go through the same issues as they get older.